curlpipe/synchron/README.md

 | seek forward        | Seek forwards 5 seconds.                      |
 | exit                | Exit the player gracefully.                   |

+# Configuration
+At the moment, configuration is only very basic.
+It uses the `ron` format.
+You can find an example config file at `synchron.ron`.

+Firstly, it will check at `~/.config/synchron.ron` for a configuration file, if not found, it will check at `./synchron.ron` (the current directory).
+Otherwise, it will use the default configuration.

+As of yet, there is only one configuration option:
+- `prompt` - A string that determines how the prompt looks for typing in commands.

 # Notes
 This takes inspiration from `termusic` and `cmus`.